edwardsph/Website/content/concept.md

   <text  x="85%"  y="95"  class="label">SPARQL endpoint</text>
 </svg>

-Notice the highly _underexplored area_ in the middle: those solutions demand some server processing, but guarantee higher availablity because the client puts in effort as well.
+Note the highly _underexplored area_ in the middle: those solutions demand _some_ server processing, but guarantee higher availablity because the client puts in effort as well.
 <br>